Prayer For First Week Of Advent

 The second blessing is a prayer of thanksgiving for the coming of the Lord.
 It also contains a petition for peace, and for the conversion of sinners.

-READ: Catholic Graveside Prayer For Burial Of Ashes
+READ: Catholic Prayer For Healing For A Friend

 The first part of this prayer asks God to remember us during this holy season.
 We know that we are not worthy of His attention or love; however, He has promised us that He will be with us always (Matthew 28:20).
 Our hearts should be filled with gratitude towards Him because He is so loving towards us despite our unworthiness!